holtrop/propane/doc/user_guide.md

-If a rule can be empty (for example in the second `Items` rule above), then an instance of a pointer to that rule's generated AST node will be null if the parser matches the empty rule definition.
+If a rule can be empty (for example in the second `Items` rule above), then an instance of a pointer to that rule's generated AST node will be null if the parser matches the empty rule pattern.

 The non-positional AST node field pointer will not be generated if there are multiple positions in which an instance of the node it points to could be